 Established in 2011 by Smart Growth California with leadership from the California Community Foundation, The California Endowment, and Environment Now, the Los Angeles Funders’ Collaborative supports funder learning and collaboration to promote healthy, equitable, and sustainable communities in Los Angeles County.
+Meet our steering committee.

 The Los Angeles metropolitan region is undergoing transformational changes thanks to landmark policies and programs addressing transportation, housing, parks, and the environment.
 One of the most significant opportunities is created by Measure R, a sales tax measure passed in 2008, and Measure M, a sales tax measure passed in 2016, which will together raise tens of billions of dollars for local transportation over the next decades for public transportation.